redhat-cop/katacoda-scenarios/openshift-applier/step1.md

 ``oc login -u developer -p developer``{{execute}}

-For this tutorial we are going to create everything from scratch.
-In the future, in the future you can use some of the following resources as starting points:
+For this tutorial we are going to create a new _infrastructure as code_ project from scratch.
+In the future,  you can use some of the following resources as starting points:

 * https://github.com/rht-labs/labs-ci-cd
 * https://github.com/redhat-cop/containers-quickstarts

-To begin, let's create a new directory and go into it.
+To begin, let's create a new directory and cd into it.

 ``mkdir sample-applier; cd sample-applier``{{execute}}